New Jalpaiguri Junction railway station: History

-The partition of India in 1947 completely disrupted communication links in North Bengal and Assam with the southern parts of West Bengal.
+The partition of India in 1947 completely disrupted railway communication links in North Bengal and Assam with the southern parts of West Bengal.
 Earlier, the links were through the eastern part of Bengal, which became a part of Pakistan in 1947.
-Siliguri gained in importance as the gateway to North Bengal, Sikkim, Bhutan and Assam.
+Siliguri gained in importance as the gateway to North Bengal, Sikkim and Bhutan.

 Around 1949, Siliguri Junction station, a new station north of the old Siliguri Town railway station, came up with several metre-gauge lines converging on it.
-In addition there was the narrow gauge Darjeeling Himalayan Railway running from Siliguri Town station to Darjeeling via Siliguri Junction.
+In addition there was the narrow-gauge Darjeeling Himalayan Railway running from Siliguri Town station to Darjeeling via Siliguri Junction.
 The Assam Rail Link Project, completed in 1950, linked the railways in Assam, with a metre-gauge line to Kishanganj.
 The line running across North Bengal, spanned the Teesta, Torsha, and Sankosh rivers.